Nöthin' but a Good Time: The Uncensored Story of '80s Hair Metal

 Frequently Asked Questions

-Nöthin' but a Good Time: The Uncensored Story of '80s Hair Metal consists of three episodes in total.
-Each episode explores a different phase of the hair metal phenomenon, from its rise on the Sunset Strip to its global dominance and eventual decline.
+The limited series consists of three episodes in total, which were all released simultaneously on Paramount+.
+Each episode focuses on a different stage of the hair metal phenomenon, from its underground origins to its global dominance and eventual decline.